lyjia/sircachealot/README.md

 # SirCachealot
 ![Sir Cachealot graphic](https://github.com/lyjia/sircachealot/blob/master/sircachealot.png?raw=true "Sir Cachealot graphic")

-SirCachealot is an easy-to-use, in-memory, pluggable key-value store, available under the 2-clause BSD license.
+SirCachealot is an easy-to-use, multi-backend, auto-expiring key-value store for Ruby, available under the 2-clause BSD license.
 It is built for:

 * Simple, swappable, modular backends.
 Cache server down?
 Swap another one in and keep chuggin'.
 Currently supports Redis and an in-memory store.
 * Shared memory between processes.
 Multi-process environments (such as in Passenger) make shared state difficult.